 I'm self-employed: can I afford health insurance?

-Millions of Americans get their health insurance through their employers, but if you’re one of up to 30% who are currently self-employed, you may have found yourself wondering if you can afford health insurance.
+Millions of Americans get their health insurance through their employers, but not everyone does.
+If you’re one of the roughly 9.9 million or 6% of Americans who is currently self-employed, you may have found yourself wondering if you can afford health insurance.

 That said, the benefits of having the right plan for your situation can save you from potentially catastrophic financial challenges if you incur a major illness or injury.
 Having the right health insurance can mean the difference between enduring through tough times and closing up shop.
 Here are some things to consider.